cossacklabs/themis/README.md

 * Android 4-5+ / CyanogenMod 11+
 * iOS8—iOS10+, x32/x64

-We plan to expand this minuscule availability scope with broader set of platforms.
-If you'd like to help Themis arrive (or get better) on your favourite platform / language — get in touch.
+We plan to expand this list with broader set of platforms.
+If you'd like to help improve or bring Themis to your favourite platform / language — [get in touch](info@cossacklabs.com).

 # Tutorials

-As long as it is feasible, we'll accumulate list of all tutorials we publish on how to use Themis in different cases here:
+As long as it remains feasible, we'll be accumulating the list of all our tutorials on how to use Themis in different cases here:

 * [Releasing Themis into public: usability testing](https://www.cossacklabs.com/02-usability-testing.html), which goes a bit into how to use Secure Message for iOS and Python.
 Go directly into [corresponding github repository](https://github.com/cossacklabs/themis-ux-testing) to play with code.
-* [Building encrypted chat service with Themis and mobile websocket example](https://www.cossacklabs.com/building-secure-chat), which outlines stages necessary to build encrypted chat service around Ruby websocket server, with clients in iOS and Android.
-[Github repository](https://github.com/cossacklabs/mobile-websocket-example) with code for the post.
+* [Building encrypted chat service with Themis and mobile websocket example](https://www.cossacklabs.com/building-secure-chat), which outlines stages necessary to build encrypted chat service around Ruby websocket server with clients in iOS and Android.
+[Github repository](https://github.com/cossacklabs/mobile-websocket-example) with accompanying code.

 # Sample projects

-During development, we frequently do Proof-of-Concept projects to test different assumptions.
+During the development stage we frequently do Proof-of-Concept projects to test different assumptions.
 They serve as interesting demos of what Themis is capable of:

 | Demo | Description | Repo | Blog post |
 | :----- | :----- | :------ | :--- |